g0v-it/data-budget/README.md

 ## Components

-The project contains three logical components:
+The project contains four logical components:

-- the g0v-ap ontology designed to describe the Italian budget data with an application profile of the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube) .
+- the **g0v-ap** ontology designed to describe the Italian budget data with an application profile of the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube) .
 Find files and documentation in [g0v-ap directory](g0v-ap/README.md)
-- a data management platform providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a set of gateways to transform raw government budget data into linked data according with g0v-ap ontology and a build script that drives an automated data ingestion engine that populate the RDF store.
+- **sdaas**: (smart data as a service) a data management platform providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview) an automated ingestion engine.
 See files and docs in [sdaas directory](sdaas/README.md)
+-**gov-kb**: a set of gateways to transform raw government budget data into linked data according with g0v-ap ontology and a build script that drives the sdaas ingestion engine that populate the RDF store.
-- a set of APIs that query the SPARQL endpoint and produce json data with a schema suitable to be used with the [vue-budget component project]().
-See files and docs in *apis directory*
+- a set of **APIs** that query the SPARQL endpoint and produce json data with a schema suitable to be used with the [vue-budget component project]().
+See files and docs in [apis directory](apis/README.md)

 [This picture](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=g0v-data-architecture.html#Uhttps%3A%2F%2Fdrive.google.com%2Fa%2Fe-artspace.com%2Fuc%3Fid%3D1Q2VSl5IL_K1qByiSzGDffSXiVbSRA1zl%26export%3Ddownload) shows the components interactions.